nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tutor requests the list of students and lessons.
 2. TutorAid displays the list of all students and lessons.
-3. Tutor identifies the student indices of the specific students, and the lesson indices of the specific lessons from which they wish to delete the students.
+3. Tutor identifies the student indexes of the specific students, and the lesson indices of the specific lessons from which they wish to delete the students.
 The Tutor then requests to delete these students from these lessons by providing the indices.
 4. TutorAid delete these students from these lessons and displays a success message for each successful deletion.

 Use case ends.